 Speed 2 / 1 min / stopper maxi

-Remove CC lid and turn bowl upside down onto a floured or oiled silicone mat
+Remove lid and turn bowl upside down onto a floured or oiled silicone mat

 Remove locking nut and lift bowl off dough